vasu31dev/playwright-ts-template/docs/Utilities.md

 3. `fill(input: string | Locator, value: string, options?: FillOptions)`: This function fills a form field with a specific value.
 The input parameter is a string or Locator representing the form field you want to fill, the value parameter is the value you want to fill the form field with, and the options parameter is an optional parameter that specifies additional fill options.

-4. `type(input: string | Locator, value: string, options?: TypeOptions)`: This function types into a field character by character, as if it was a user with a real keyboard.
-The input parameter is a string or Locator representing the form field you want to fill, the value parameter is the value you want to fill the form field with, and the options parameter is an optional parameter that specifies additional type options.
+4. `pressSequentially(input: string | Locator, value: string, options?: PressSequentiallyOptions)`: This function enters text into a form field character by character, as if it was a user with a real keyboard.
+The input parameter is a string or Locator representing the form field you want to enter the text, the value parameter is the value you want to enter the form field with, and the options parameter is an optional parameter that specifies additional PressSequentially options.

-Generally `fill` will work in most cases and has better performance.
-Generally 'type' is used when we have to enter text in a search box that has autosuggestions.
-To find more info on `fill` vs `type`, please refer to [Playwright type documentation](https://playwright.dev/docs/input#type-characters).
+Generally `fill` will work in most cases and has better performance.`pressSequentially` is used when we have to enter text in a search box that has autosuggestions.
+To find more info on `fill` vs `pressSequentially`, please refer to [Playwright type documentation](https://playwright.dev/docs/input#type-characters).

 5. `check(input: string | Locator, options?: CheckOptions)`: This function checks a checkbox or radio button.
 The input parameter is a string or Locator representing the checkbox or radio button you want to check, and the options parameter is an optional parameter that specifies additional check options.